Latest News For You | For Agency Professionals

 Need Help? – Dial 2-1-1

 You are encouraged to dial “2-1-1” 24 hours a day, seven days a week if you need help in understanding and finding available assistance services.
+NJ 2-1-1 staff is trained to help identify with you the best local resources to fit your individual needs during times of financial distress or for life’s everyday situations.
 Language translation and TTY services are offered to any caller.
-You can also search our database for services in your local community or Chat Live with an experienced community resource specialist.
-2-1-1 will help identify with you the best local resources to fit your individual needs during times of financial distress or for life’s everyday situations.
-This service is FREE of charge and is supported by local United Ways of New Jersey and NJ state government.
+You can also search our database for services in your local community.
+All services are FREE of charge, supported by local United Ways of New Jersey and NJ state government.

 If you know of additional resources that would be appropriate to include in this section, please let us know by contacting us via e-mail at firstname.lastname@example.org.